-The need for the best headset under 50 dollars has grown tremendously.
-More people are coming into the gaming umbrella and undoubtedly the most important peripheral to get first is a best gaming headset under 50 dollars to complement their needs.
+The need for the best headset under $50 has grown tremendously.
+More people are coming into the gaming umbrella and undoubtedly the most important peripheral to get first is the best gaming headset under $50 to complement their needs.
 A quality headset can enhance the gaming experience by making the person more immersed in the game.
 Similarly, the need for a good quality microphone for voice chat has also increased.

 In the world of expensive gaming headsets which most people associate with having the best quality, there are budget gaming headsets as well.
 These cheap headsets which were once considered as being a bad buy due to underwhelming performance are getting better and better.
 Most top brands also now have their budget lineup due to the increased demand in the budget sector which is a good thing for the consumer.

 If you are looking for the best headset that won’t break the bank you have come to the right place.
-In this article, we have handpicked and chosen the best PC headset under 50, the best PS4 headset under 50 and the best Xbox One headset under 50 we could find on the market.
-But before we dive into the list of best headset under $50 and break each gaming headset down for you there are somethings which you need to understand regarding headsets.
+In this article, we have handpicked and chosen the best PC headset under $50, the best PS4 headset under $50 and the best Xbox One headset under $50 we could find on the market.
+But before we dive into the list and break each gaming headset down for you there are some things that you need to understand regarding headsets.

-What is the Difference Between Headset and Headphone?
+What is the Difference Between Headsets and Headphones?

 The most staple feature of a gaming headset is the inclusion of a high-quality built-in microphone.
 This is convenient for gamers because most games require voice communication for better gameplay and teamwork.
 Having an integrated microphone can be beneficial for chatting with your friends in discord and TeamSpeak or a party chat on the console.